equipter/mfkey32v2/README.md

 your key should be popped out like so
 `Found Key: [a0a1a2a3a4a5]`

-ta da! your keyA for block3 is: `a0a1a2a3a4a5`
+your keyA for Sector 3 is: `a0a1a2a3a4a5`